Loan Maturity Date: What It Means and Why It Matters

 The Takeaway

-For an installment loan like a personal loan, the maturity date is the day of the final loan payment.
+For an installment loan like a personal loan, the maturity date of loan is the day of the final loan payment.
 This date is set based on the loan’s repayment period — how long you have to repay the loan, including both principal and interest.
 A personal loan is typically considered to have short- to medium-term maturity, since terms generally run from a few months to seven years.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

-SoFi’s Personal Loan was named NerdWallet’s 2024 winner for Best Personal Loan overall.
+SoFi’s Personal Loan was named a NerdWallet 2026 winner for Best Personal Loan for Large Loan Amounts.

 FAQ